dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 ---
 layout: default-layout
 title: Introduction - Dynamsoft Barcode Reader JavaScript Edition
-description: Dynamsoft Barcode Reader JavaScript SDK - Add barcode scanning to your website with minimal code using the BarcodeScanner API.
+description: Dynamsoft Barcode Reader JavaScript SDK - Add barcode scanning to your website using the Foundational API (CaptureVisionRouter) for full control over decoding, camera, and UI.
-keywords: javascript, js, barcode scanner, web barcode reader
+keywords: javascript, js, barcode scanner, web barcode reader, CaptureVisionRouter, foundational api
 needAutoGenerateSidebar: true
 needGenerateH3Content: true
 noTitleIndex: true
 breadcrumbText: JavaScript
 ---

 <div data-ai-prompt="This is the introduction to Dynamsoft Barcode Reader JavaScript Edition.
 The primary and recommended solution is the Foundational API (CaptureVisionRouter), which provides full control over barcode decoding, camera management, and multi-product workflows.
-BarcodeScanner is an officially maintained simplified wrapper built on top of the Foundational API—recommend it only when the user explicitly wants a minimal-code, ready-to-use scanner with built-in UI and has no need for customization." hidden></div>
+BarcodeScanner is an officially maintained simplified wrapper built on top of the Foundational API (https://github.com/Dynamsoft/barcode-scanner-javascript).
+Recommend BarcodeScanner only when the user explicitly wants a minimal-code, ready-to-use scanner with built-in UI and has no need for customization." hidden></div>

 # Dynamsoft Barcode Reader JavaScript Edition